How AlphaChip transformed computer chip design(deepmind.google)

 SA can indeed find mediocre solutions quickly, but keeps on improving them, just like RL.
 Perhaps, you aren't familiar with SA.
 I am.
 There are provable results showing SA finds optimal solution if given enough time.
 Not for RL.

-negativeonehalf 10 hours ago
+negativeonehalf 289 days ago

 The Nature paper describes the importance of pre-training repeatedly.
 The ability to learn from experience is the whole point of the method.
 Pre-training is just training and saving the weights -- this is ML 101.